antw/quinn/README.md

 * Quinn's styling rules [have been changed][style-change].
-If you use the default Quinn theme with no changes you should be able to simple drop the new Stylesheet into your assets or public directory.
+If you use the default Quinn theme with no changes you should be able to simple drop the new stylesheet into your assets or public directory.
 If you customise the theme see the [above referenced commit][style-change] for more information.
   The `.active-bar` class has been renamed to `.delta-bar`.